If you’re looking for an ass-kicking, calorie-scorching group fitness class, Burn Boot Camp and Orangetheory are two of the best.

 I’m going to give the slight edge to Burn Boot Camp here for the one-on-one trainer time, nutrition help, childcare, and workout variety.
 It’s just a better overall value in my opinion.

-And psst, Burn Boot Camp (and a few select OTF locations) is on ClassPass — start a free month by clicking my link and try them both, then hop around between tons of other fitness studios whenever you want!
+And psst, Burn Boot Camp (and a few select OTF locations) is on ClassPass.
+Give it a try to hop around and experiment with different types of fitness classes.

 Orangetheory and Burn Boot Camp feature completely different styles of workout.